-Dining in this quaint little bakery takes you back to a 1950s family kitchen where Formica tables, lace dollies and a lemon vintage dresser sweep you up in the memory of childhood tea parties and nostalgic ‘granny chic’.
+Dining in this quaint little bakery takes you back to a fiftees family kitchen where Formica tables, lace dollies and a lemon vintage dresser sweep you up in the memory of childhood tea parties and nostalgic granny chic.

 But it’s not heavy, cream-laden or thickly iced cakes that you’ll find at Crumbs.
 Rather, owners Gerald and Marion have a more modern, specialist approach to their in-house baking, lining their wooden racks with organic breads, gluten-free cakes and vegan pizza slices, and subsequently providing a tantalising, self-made window display.